-A: You can usually find economical "pay-as-you-go" cell phones at Wal-Mart, located at #700 Keeaumoku Street, near Ala Moana Shopping Center.
+A: You can usually find economical "pay-as-you-go" cell phones at Wal-Mart, located at #700 Keeaumoku Street, or Don Quijote at #801 Kaheka Street, both near Ala Moana Shopping Center.

 Q: WHAT IS THE BUS SYSTEM AND HOW DO I USE IT?